devcontainers/spec/proposals/devcontainer-templates.md

 A user tries to add the `java` Template to their project using the [supporting tools](../docs/specs/supporting-tools.md#supporting-tools-and-services) and selects `17-bullseye` when prompted for `"Specify version of Go"` and the `default` values when prompted for `"Specify version of node, or 'none' to skip node installation"` and `"Install Maven, a management tool for Java"`.

-The supporting tool could then use a string replacer (eg. [handlebars](https://handlebarsjs.com/)) for the files mentioned by `replaceIn` property.
+The supporting tool could then use a string replacer for all the files within the sub-directory of the Template.
 In this example, `.devcontainer.json` needs to be modified and hence, the inputs can provided to it as follows:

 ```
 {